ev3dev/ev3dev-buildscripts/README.md

         ~/work $ cd ev3dev-rootfs
         ~/work/ev3dev-rootfs $ ls
-        build_ev3dev_setup          menuconfig         sdcard-img-mount
-        build_extras                multistrap.conf    sdcard-img-populate
-        build-kernel                README.md          update-defconfig
+        boot.cmd        build-kernel  install-kernel-build-tools  local-env   README.md
-        install-kernel-build-tools  rootfs-create
-        LICENSE                     sdcard-img-create
+        build-boot-scr  defconfig     LICENSE                     menuconfig  setup-env

 5. Now we need to install the required tool.
-TO do this, just run the `install-kernel-build-tools` script.
+To do this, just run the `install-kernel-build-tools` script.
 (You only need to run this once.)

         ~/work/ev3dev-rootfs $ ./install-kernel-build-tools